 The aim of this course is to further develop student competencies through learning and acceptance of challenges in a range of movement contexts, promoting the support and development of physical and social skills and developing an understanding of the underlying theoretical concepts of the Senior Physical Education programme.
 Students will be taught and assessed through a variety of sports, games and physical activities throughout the year.
-In the second half of the year students will begin on their Level 1 NCEA programme.
+In the second half of the year students will begin the Year 11 programme.